Labels or instructions are provided when content requires user input. (Level A)

 The use of a visual indicator along with

-aria-required on mandatory form fields is one of the few required techniques in the IBM checklist.
+aria-required on mandatory form fields is strongly recommended.

 If a symbol (such as an asterisk) is used to indicated required fields, an explanation of its purpose must precede the form.
 This gives a clear indication to the sighted user which fields in the form are mandatory.